JunoNgx/crisp-game-lib-tutorial/README.md

         const isCollidingWithPlayer = char("b", e.pos).isColliding.char.a;
         if (isCollidingWithPlayer) {
             end();
-            play("powerUp"); // Un
+            play("powerUp");
         }
 ```

 ### Step 072: Scoring

 Here's the part that makes the player keeps playing and coming back.
-It is however, surprisingly simple.
+It is, however, surprisingly simple.

 Each destroyed enemy should provide the player with a score of multiplication of 10, based on the `waveCount`.
 Any contact between `eBullet` and `fBullet` will yield a small amount of scores, too.